anatolikalysch/VMAttack/README.md

 ```

 Last you should copy the `VMAttack_plugin_stub.py` into your **IDA PRO** Plugins directory.
 That's it, now you're good to go!

+###Possible Issues

+ - Unable to find vcvarsall.bat => you need to install 'Microsoft Visual C++ Compiler for Python 2.7'

 ##Quick start guide